-Christian educational leaders are called to participate in God's world of redemption and renewal of all things through Christ.
-The Graduate Certificate of education (Leadership) course involves engaging, Critiquing, and re-forming scholarly educational discourse and practice in light of biblical perspectives.
-Students will be equipped to re-imagine, develop, and lead flourishing and hope-filled learning communities, equipped to contribute to the task of transformative education.
+Christian educators are called to participate in God's work of the redemption and renewal of all things through Christ.
+The Graduate Certificate of Education course involves engaging, critiquing, and re-forming scholarly educational discourse and practice in light of biblical perspectives.
+Students will be equipped to reimagine and develop flourishing and hope-filled learning communities, equipped to contribute to the task of transformative education.